 Since anthuriums won’t rebloom on the same stalk, you can remove any wilted flowers by pruning the entire stalk off at the base of the plant.
 Just make sure you use clean, sterilized cutting shears to avoid spreading disease to your plant.

+5. Remove brown and dead leaves.
 Generally, brown leaves aren’t anything to be alarmed about and can simply be removed when you prune wilted blooms.
 In most cases, brown leaves can be removed by gently tugging with your hands; however, you may need to use cutting shears if they won’t detach easily.
-If you notice your anthurium plant has consistently brown leaves that occur outside the natural life cycle of your plant, you may need to switch up your care routine.
+If you notice your anthurium plant has consistent brown leaves that occur outside the natural lifecycle of your plant, you may need to switch up your care routine.

 Now that you’ve given your anthuriums the care they need to thrive, it’s only a matter of time until a new bloom will appear to delight you.